mongodb/docs-search-transport/README.md

 The staging instance is viewable at https://docs-search-transport.docs.staging.corp.mongodb.com/status.

 ## Releasing
-New release tags automatically begain deployment via Kanopy to production instances.
+New release tags automatically begin deployment via Kanopy to production instances.

 Cutting a release with a new tag via the [Github UI](https://github.com/mongodb/docs-search-transport/releases/new) is the recommended method of deploying to production.
 As a matter of practice, release tags should be cut from `main`.